JohnyPorobiony/Coffee_and_wifi/README.md

 # Coffee_and_wifi

-Python / Flask / Boostrap / WTForms
+Python / Flask / Bootstrap / WTForms

 Webapp to get hold of the list of Cafes with Wifi/Power/Coffee ratings and URLs.